Dos Pueblos High School: International Baccalaureate Programme

-DPHS students can participate in the International Baccalaureate Programme, a program that provides students, an opportunity to pursue liberal arts curriculum that is recognized by many colleges and universities.
+DPHS students can participate in the International Baccalaureate Programme, a program that provides students with an opportunity to pursue liberal arts curriculum that is recognized by many colleges and universities.
 The IB program (as it is commonly known) is particularly popular with those with more general academic interests than the Engineering Academy or other programs can provide.

 Dos Pueblos Mock Trial Program

 The Dos Pueblos mock trial program gained prominence in 1984, winning the California state championship in that year and again in 1987.
 Under the coaching of teacher Ken Larson and attorney coach Chris Kroes, the Dos Pueblos team won several county championships in the 1980s and 1990s with second-place state finishes in 1993, 1994 and 1996.
 Under coach Bill Woodard (2008–2014), Dos Pueblos won Santa Barbara County titles in 2009, '10, '11 (tied with San Marcos High School), '12, and '13 and finished 13th, 5th, 8th, 2nd, and 9th at state respectively.
 DP finished second at the 2012 Empire World Invitational—losing in the championship round by a single ballot.
 A return trip to Empire in 2013 ended with a 4th place world ranking.
 In 2015, DP's Mock Trial program won first place in the World Championships at Empire.

 In 2016, the team took home the state championship title, for the first time in 29 years.
+In 2022, the team placed third at Empire's "Camden Yards Classic" competition in Baltimore, then later in that season they placed second at the California state finals before winning the inaugural Empire Spring Premier League tournament in May and June 2023.
+The following year, in 2024, they placed seventh in the California state finals, and then placed second in the same Empire Spring Premier League.
+The next school year, in Fall 2024, they won first place at the Empire Constitution Classic in Philadelphia, PA, and then went on to win third place in the California state finals, with an undefeated record.